 Figuring out the most relevant impact metrics for your app will direct your attention to the issues most likely to affect your bottom line.

-Embrace is an observability, monitoring, and developer analytics platform built for mobile teams.
+Embrace is a data driven toolset to help mobile engineers build better experiences.
 Reproduce any issue with full access to unsampled user sessions, which contain all the user actions and technical events of any user journey.

 That means you can look up any user and recreate exactly what they experienced in your app, even if it spans multiple foreground sessions.